hannadmochowska/gbm-personalised-medicine/docs/Q1_MGMT_methylation.md

 # GBM Personalised Medicine: Cross-Dataset Prediction of MGMT Promoter Methylation

-Final project analysis for AI for Personalised Medicine.
-This work tests whether a gene-expression classifier of an MGMT promoter methylation biomarker can be developed in TCGA-GBM and transferred unchanged to CPTAC-GBM.
+This analysis tests whether a gene-expression classifier of an MGMT promoter methylation biomarker can be developed in TCGA-GBM and transferred unchanged to CPTAC-GBM.

 MGMT promoter methylation is associated with benefit from temozolomide, but it is a molecular biomarker rather than a direct measurement of patient response.